june-in-exile/will/apps/backend/README.md

 ### Step 3: Notarize CID

-The exeutor notarize the CID on `testamentFactory.sol`:
+The exeutor notarize the CID on `willFactory.sol`:

 ```sh
 make notarize-cid